โ† all work

 The brand serves the film, never the other way round

-A production company logo that fights the poster is a bad logo.
-We kept BlackWater monochrome and restrained on purpose, so the studio brand frames the creative and then gets out of the way.
+A production logo that fights the poster is a bad logo.
+We kept BlackWater restrained on purpose, so the studio mark frames the creative and then steps back.

 02

-Black and white is a decision, not a limitation
+Black and white is a decision, not a limit

-Stripping colour out forces everything else to work harder: composition, contrast, type, the cut of the triangle.
-The result reads as film, not corporate, and it never clashes with a single piece of cinematography.
+Take the colour out and everything else has to work harder: composition, contrast, type, the cut of the triangle.
+The result reads as film, not corporate, and it never clashes with a frame of cinematography.

 03